GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/troubleshooting.md

 ### Problems with SSL certificate from Let's Encrypt

-As of Kubeflow 1.0, Kubeflow should be using GKE Managed Certificates and no longer using Let's Encrypt.
+As of Kubeflow 1.0, Kubeflow should be using Google Kubernetes Engine Managed Certificates and no longer using Let's Encrypt.

 See the guide to
 [monitoring your Cloud IAP setup](/{{ .Site.Params.version_url_prefix }}docs/gke/deploy/monitor-iap-setup/).